Given the abundance of national parks in Thailand, I thought it would be helpful to bring some clarity with a selection of parks worth seeing.

 1- Doi Inthanon

-Located in the province of Kanchanaburi, generally very popular for its bridge and death railway, but also for its nature and in particular the Erawan Park, known for its series of 7 waterfalls, in the middle of the forest with these turquoise green waters.
+Located in the province of Kanchanaburi, generally very popular for its bridge and death railway, but also for its nature and in particular the Erawan Park, famous for his series of 7 stuntsin the middle of the forest with its turquoise green waters.
 There are also 4 caves.
-Created in 1975, there are about 135 visitors each year.

-Created 5 years later than Erawan in 1980, the site welcomes fewer visitors with around 80 curious people each year.
+Created 6 years after Erawan in 1981.
+The site receives fewer visitors with approximately 145,000 curious onlookers every year.

 5- Khao Sam Roi Yot National Park